Outdoor Skills

 D.C.
 Beard, intro by L. Kahn.
 Beard, founder of the Boy Scouts of America, wrote and illustrated this book in 1914.
 Contains detailed directions for constructing a wide range of shelters, from the simplest and most basic to gradually more elaborate constructions using an axe.
 Addressed to “boys of all ages”, but of interest to anyone thinking about putting a simple roof overhead.
 5-1/2 x 8-1/2, 243p, 338 pen & ink drawings, 2000.

-This title has gone out of print, limited stock availablity.
+Sorry, this title has gone out of print, only 1 copy remaining.

 S0137 paperback ..........US $10.95 CAN $12.95